piranna/piranna.github.io/pages/hire-me.md

 By the way, this points are a common factor of *the big guys*, like Google, Apple, Microsoft, Amazon...
-Salaries, laboral conditions, prestige and the kind of projects they work with, give them instant VIP status and a *fast past* in my priorities list, but you can get in it too if your offer seems to me as interesting as theirs (or you are able to sell me really well your best points and what makes your company different to others and why working on your company is a true once-in-a-lifetime opportunity).
+Salaries, laboral conditions, prestige and the kind of projects they work with, give them a *fast past* in my priorities list, and you can get into it too if your offer seems to me as interesting as theirs

 ### What could it have or provide me?